 Figure 1 gives an overview of how a data scientist such as Dante can use our tool Maro.
 The workflow starts with the data scientist, shown in the center, creating a planned pipeline (1).
 They can then feed this pipeline to an AutoML tool, such as grid-search, Hyperopt, or any other backends that Lale supports (2).
 The automated search yields a set of pipeline instances along with their status, which can be "ok" or "fail" (3).
 Without Maro, the data scientist would have little choice but to manually inspect these results (4).
 But a better option is to send the results on to Maro's fault localizer component (5).
 The localizer uses an SMT solver to find a root cause of the failures (6).
 This root cause, along with the original planned pipeline, forms the input to Maro's remediator component (7).
 The result is a remediated pipeline (8), which the data scientist can inspect directly if they so wish (9).
 Alternatively, to make the fix easier to understand, the data scientist can send the remediated pipeline and the original pipeline to Maro's explainer component (10).
 This explains the remediation to the data scientist by rendering it in natural language (11).
-And finally, the data scientist can use the remediated pipeline as the input to the AutoML tool (12), thus completing the circle.
+And finally, as the remediated pipeline is itself a planned pipeline, the data scientist can use it as input to the AutoML tool (12), thus completing the circle.